Automatic translation by Google Translate.We cannot guarantee that it is accurate.

 All applicants will be sent an electronic response to their applications in May/June.
 The decisions of the admissions committees are final and there is no obligation to provide a further explanation for the refusal of admission.

-Applicants who are offered a place at the school must pay a registration fee of ISK 75.000, which is sent to their online bank account.
+Applicants who are offered a place on the school campus are required to pay a registration fee to confirm their place on the school campus.
+See information about registration fee.

 • 4.
 Admission requirements